 So there you have it, all 12 countries that I visited in 2015 (check out 12 in 12: part 1 and part 2 for the full list).
-I’m not sure whether I’m going to manage to achieve the same travel goal this year, but I am aiming to have completed a little 30 before 30 challenge.
-Still got another 15 months for the deadline of that one though.
+I’m not sure whether I’m going to manage to achieve the same travel goal this year, but I am aiming to complete a little 30 before 30 challenge before I enter my third decade.
+Still got another 15 months for the deadline of that one, though.

 Where’s next in 2016?

 As I already mentioned, I’m off to India next.
 I think this will be my big trip for 2016.
 I also have plans to go to Poland in August for a friends wedding, which I am very excited about.
 I’ve never been to Poland before, and I’ve never been to a Polish wedding, so it should be an interesting experience.

 What about you?
 What travel plans have you got for the rest of 2016?
 Drop me a comment below, I’d love to hear from you (and maybe even get some inspiration for the other seven months of the year).